nim901/gfycat/README.md

     flying_through_an_iceberg
 ```

 ### query if a link is already exist:

-this will be used if you want to quickly see if a link is already known to gfycat:
+This will be used if you want to quickly see if a link is already known to gfycat:

 ```python
 check = gfycat().check("i.imgur.com/lKi99vn.gif")